-A "sampling" methodology means that the Adviser uses a quantitative analysis to select securities from the Underlying Index universe to obtain a representative sample of securities that have, in the aggregate, investment characteristics similar to the Underlying Index, in terms of key risk factors, performance attributes and other characteristics.
-These include industry weightings, market capitalization, return variability, earnings valuation, yield and other financial characteristics of securities.
+The Fund, because of the practical difficulties and expense of purchasing all of the securities in the Fund's Underlying Index, does not purchase all of the securities in its Underlying Index; instead, the Fund utilizes a sampling methodology to seek to achieve its investment objective.
+A "sampling" methodology means that the Adviser uses a quantitative analysis to select securities from the Underlying Index universe to obtain a representative sample of securities that have, in the aggregate, investment characteristics similar to the Underlying Index in terms of key risk factors, performance attributes and other characteristics.
+These include duration, maturity, credit quality, yield and coupon.
 When employing a sampling methodology, the Adviser bases the quantity of holdings in the Fund on a number of factors, including asset size of the Fund, and generally expects the Fund to hold less than the total number of securities in its Underlying Index.
 However, the Adviser reserves the right to invest the Fund in as many securities as it believes necessary to achieve the Fund's investment objective.

-There also may be instances in which the Adviser may choose to (i) overweight or underweight a security in the Underlying Index, (ii) purchase securities not contained in the Underlying Index that the Adviser believes are appropriate to substitute for certain securities in the Underlying Index, or (iii) utilize various combinations of other available investment techniques in seeking to track the Underlying Index.
+There also may be instances in which the Adviser may choose to (i) overweight or underweight a component of an Underlying Index, (ii) purchase securities not contained in the Underlying Index that the Adviser believes is appropriate to substitute for certain components of the Underlying Index or (iii) utilize various combinations of other available investment techniques in seeking to track the Underlying Index.